 When you apply for a loan, it’s common to shop around for the best rate.
 Fortunately, FICO and VantageScore, the two main credit scoring models, have special rules that don’t penalize you for rate shopping.

-VantageScore treats all rate shopping inquiries (not just mortgage, car, or student loans) as one inquiry during a 14-day window.
+VantageScore doesn’t limit its rate shopping inquiries to simply a mortgage, car, or student loan.
+Instead, they lump together all inquiries made during a 14-day window together as one for scoring purposes.
 For example, if you apply for multiple credit cards during a 14-day period, VantageScore will count that as one hard inquiry.

 Since it’s easier to check a business’ commercial credit, you won’t be penalized for inquiries into your business credit.
 According to Hanson, financing and credit-related inquiries may show up on your business credit report, but they won’t impact your score.